 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Change in how much or how often you urinate, painful urination.
+- Change in how much or how often you urinate, trouble urinating, or painful urination

-- Chest pain, shortness of breath, or uneven heartbeat.
+- Chest pain, slow or uneven heartbeat

 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, tenderness, bruising, swelling, or weakness where the shot was given.
+- Redness, pain, tenderness, bruising, swelling, or weakness where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

-Thomson Micromedex.
+Truven Health Analytics.
 All rights reserved.